 - Women who are pregnant, and

-- Families that have one or more children in the home who has been deprived of parental support or care because of the absence, disability, unemployment or death of either parent.
+- Families that have one or more children in the home that have struggled to maintain economic stability due to various challenges, such as the lack of job skills, education, disability, employment, and the absense or death of either parent.

 Requesting assistance – To request assistance a family must: